shreyasingh1223/Password_evaluation_tool/README.md

 ### **Features**

-- **Real-time Strength Evaluation**: Assess the strength of a password immediately after it is entered.
+- **Real-time Password Strength Evaluation**: Determine if a password is weak, medium, or strong based on its length and complexity.
-- **Password Properties Analysis**: Provides a detailed breakdown of the password's composition and structure, helping users understand strengths and weaknesses.
+- **assword Composition Analysis**: Provides a detailed breakdown of the password's composition and structure, helping users understand strengths and weaknesses.
-- **Crack Time Estimation**: Predicts how long it would take for an attacker to crack the password using brute force or dictionary-based attacks.
+- **Estimated Crack Time**: Predicts how long it would take for an attacker to crack the password using brute force or dictionary-based attacks.

 ### **DEMO**
 **NOTE: MIGHT NOT WORK PROPERLY IN DEMO**